Recipe Generation from Unsegmented Cooking Videos: Experiments

 \subsection{Discussion on the detailed model settings}

-Here, we discuss the detailed model settings from four perspectives: (1) loss ablation studies, (2) memory update strategies, (3) event encoders, and (4) parameter sensitivity and the event candidates $N$.
+Here, we discuss the detailed model settings from six perspectives: (1) loss ablation studies, (2) memory update strategies, (3) input modalities, (4) event encoders, (5) parameter sensitivity and the event candidates $N$, and (6) trade-off between the model's performance, computational overhead, and model complexity.
 The results demonstrate that these parameters are important to succeed in our task.